andrewngn13/Mono-Nan/README.md

 # Mono-Nan
-A personal discord bot that does things
+A personal discord bot that does things.

+Run bat file to launch bot.